JorjaFox/library/_source/_recaps/csi/turn-of-the-screws.md

 A roller coaster runs off track leaving 6 people dead.
 The CSI team must uncover whether this was an accident, or foul play.
 Warrick and Catherine try to find the killer of a 13 year old girl.

-_Note: This episode was originally titled &#8220;A Turn of the Screws&#8221; and then &#8220;A Screw Turned Loose&#8221; before being titled &#8220;Turning of the Screw&#8221;.
-After going through so many titles, they decided to stick closer to the original and titled it &#8220;Turn of the Screws&#8221;._
+_Note: This episode was originally titled 'A Turn of the Screws' and then 'A Screw Turned Loose' before being titled 'Turning of the Screw'.
+After going through so many titles, they decided to stick closer to the original and titled it 'Turn of the Screws'._

 ## Sara Sidle Review